 I started my meal with a house salad filled with fresh diced vegetables, and for dinner tried the Penne Toscana.
 The Penne Toscana was packed with fresh basil, juicy tomatoes, and zesty sausage.
 Yum!
 My husband and daughter also enjoyed their choices.

-Though my family did not use these services at Las Olas, they were available to guests: Horseback Riding, Mangrove Tours, Kayaking, Scuba Diving, and Surfing Lessons.
-A 27-hole Championship golf course is coming soon.
+Though we did not use these services at Las Olas, horseback riding, mangrove tours, kayaking, scuba diving, and surfing lessons were available to guests: A 27-hole championship golf course is coming soon.

 Caution: The sand on the beach is extremely hot so use caution.
 Rip currents are also a risk so do not enter deep water, especially alone.

-Tip: This area is great for sport fishing.
+Tip: This area is great for sports fishing.
 The popular catch is wahoo, mahi-mahi, or yellowfin tuna.

 Check out our other articles about Panama:

 Our Hidden Paradise- Isla Palenque